 Follow the instructions below on how to enroll in the online Academic Literacies Lab and request a virtual tutoring session.

-Students enrolled in computer technology (CTP and CTS) courses during the fall term can receive tutoring by appointment by completing the Request A Tutor form.
+Students enrolled in computer technology (CTP and CTS) courses during the spring term can receive tutoring by appointment by completing the Request A Tutor form.
 Students will be matched with a tutor by email to schedule tutoring sessions.

-Starting Sept.
-5, engineering technology students can receive open lab tutoring without an appointment on Fridays and Saturdays from 9 a.m. to 2 p.m. in CALT 350.
+Starting Jan.
+30, engineering technology students can receive open lab tutoring without an appointment on Fridays and Saturdays from 9 a.m. to 2 p.m. in CALT 350.

 Students within the Homeland Security and Criminal Justice Institute can receive in-person and virtual tutoring.
 Tutors are here to offer you guidance and tips on forming better study habits, improved note-taking, organizing your notes, better test-taking strategies or acing that research paper.
 The best part: they are specialists in the fields of criminal justice and homeland security!
 To sign up, complete the Coaching and Tutoring Interest Form.